OmGaler/CronPot/K8S.md

 # CronPot Kubernetes Reference

 CronPot uses plain Kubernetes manifests with Kustomize overlays.
 Helm is not required.
-The detailed manifest walkthrough lives in [k8s/README.md](k8s/README.md); this file is the quick operator reference.
+Detailed manifest notes live in [k8s/README.md](k8s/README.md); this file is the quick operator reference.

 ## What Kubernetes Runs